GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

-The relatively simple and well-understood variability of SNe lends itself to time-delay estimation techniques based around SN light curve templates.
-In particular, template-based Supernova Time Delays (\texttt{sntd}; \citealp{Pierel_2019}) has emerged as the standard for glSNe time-delay estimation due to its flexibility and accessibility.
+The relatively simple and well-understood variability of SNe lends itself to time-delay estimation techniques based around SN light curve templates -- empirical models for the light curves or spectral energy distributions (SEDs) of SNe.
+Supernova Time Delays (\texttt{sntd}; \citealp{Pierel_2019}) -- which uses light curve templates or parametric models -- has emerged as the standard for glSNe time-delay estimation due to its flexibility and accessibility.
 The package is built upon \texttt{sncosmo} \citep{Barbary_2022}, which contains a diverse library of SN light curve templates.
-In addition, a flexible Bazin function \citep{Bazin_2009} can be used as the underlying template, if spectroscopic classification is unavailable or ambiguous.
-Given a specified SN light curve template, \texttt{sntd} uses the nested sampling functionality available through \texttt{sncosmo} to yield posterior distributions for the light curve template parameters, the time delay, and the magnification.
+A variety of methods have been used to construct SN light curve templates, so now there are a selection of templates for each of the many types of SNe, e.g. Type Ia, Type Ib, or Type IIP.
+Of course, the use of templates therefore requires knowledge of the SN type, which is most reliably determined via classification of an observed SN spectrum \citep{Filippenko_1997, GalYam_2017}.
+Also, the redshift of the SN is always required to use templates to shift the rest-frame template to the observer-frame in wavelength and time.
+Alternatively, flexible parametric models, such as the Bazin function \citep{Bazin_2009}, have been created to fit SN light curves if spectroscopic classification is unavailable or ambiguous.
+Given a specified SN light curve template and redshift, \texttt{sntd} uses the nested sampling functionality available through \texttt{sncosmo} to yield posterior distributions for the light curve template parameters, the time delay, and the magnification.

 However, uncertainties relating to template choice and the unknown redshift evolution of SN light curves, especially for types of SNe other than SNe~Ia, may introduce systematic errors into the time-delay analysis that are difficult to quantify.
 While template-based approaches are motivated by the well-described nature of some SN light curves, a complementary method which is independent of these potential systematics is needed. \textsc{GausSN} is a template-independent approach for time-delay estimation that models the underlying light curve non-parametrically using a Gaussian Process (GP).
 This model is motivated by previous work on quasar time-delay estimation with GPs, in particular that of \cite{Tak_2017}, as well as that of \cite{Hojjati_2013, Hojjati_2014, Meyer_2023}.